The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

     * Direct Damage Scalar: 2.10
     * Grenade Damage Scalar: 1.00
     * Explosive Damage Scalar: 1.00
-  * VFX: Infected Alpha
 * Config: Scripted
   * Scripted Behavior:
     * This weapon will have the VFX "Infected Alpha" when wielded.
-    * Will lose all added traits when out of ammo.
+    * Will lose all added traits and VFX when out of ammo.
 * Ammo: Default
   * 100%
 * REQ Tier: 7